 What remains uneasy subtext in the poetic Eyes without a Face, stands on the exploitative surface of this sensual fantasy.
 The horror unspools in the brightest of settings, a spectacle for an audience eager for anything exciting and sexy.
 If we look at the history of popular entertainment, that perverted viewership is US — the dulled senses crave basic stimulation.
-It’s also a key film for the distinctions between Conservative and Liberal fantasies put forward by Phil Hardy’s critics in his Encyclopedia of Horror.
+It’s also a key film for the distinction between the Conservative and Liberal fantasies put forward by the critics of Phil Hardy’s Encyclopedia of Horror.
 The history of horror movies is clogged with good efforts that shy away from their own subject matter, as if denying culpability in their own content.
 But no moral or Puritan hypocrisy offsets Circus of Horror’s self-delight — this show acknowledges its entertainment circus of death without excuses.
 It isn’t afraid to be honestly sadistic, even as it masquerades as all-ages entertainment.

 This movie is refreshingly uninhibited.
-The genteel Dr. Rossiter is a material quack in a material world, and female flesh is his playground, to be beautified and destroyed to satisfy his pride and his libido.
+The genteel Dr. Rossiter is a material quack in a material world.
+Female flesh is his playground, to be beautified and destroyed to satisfy his pride and his libido.
 With the colorful, musical circus providing an upbeat and artificial showbiz background for the terror, narrative logic stays afloat no matter how farfetched the killings become.

 The Sadism Trilogy.